 You may need an imaging stress test if you have symptoms of heart disease, like chest pain.
-Or you may need one if you already have heart disease, or if you have a high risk for heart disease.
-These tests can help your doctor decide the best treatment for you.
+You may need one if you are at high risk for heart disease or already have heart disease.
+This type of test can help your doctor decide on the best treatment for you.

-But if you are a healthy person without symptoms, you should think twice about having these tests.
+If you are healthy and have no symptoms, you should think twice about having an imaging stress test.
 Here’s why:

 The tests aren’t always useful.

-However, if you are at low risk and don’t have symptoms, the test has limited benefits.
+If you are at low risk and don’t have symptoms, the test isn’t very useful.

 Imaging stress tests can lead to other tests that are not needed or have risks.